 It was 16 miles until the vehicle failed on an icy, snowy canyon road. the Kia dealerships service department agrees with the owners' manual (with the correct tires installed) even if this were driven on a Flat freeway it would not cause any damage to the driveline.

 Obviously the person who wrote this letter has never been to Northern Arizona, for there is nothing "Flat" about where we live or the drive to my wife's office which is not via a freeway.

 I was clear with Kurt that this was a 4x4 vehicle and to add insult to injury, they have put tires on this car recently and all the information about our car in their system.

 We are a simple, happy, working class family.
 We trusted the "˜experts' at Discount Tire with our needs.
 As a result, our vehicle is sitting at the Kia dealership with $12,000 damage and we are still making the monthly payments on it.
 We have 2-car loans out- we simply can't qualify for another vehicle loan.

 Bottom line; we are stuck paying for a mistake made by Discount Tire.

 I paid for a one-hour consultation with an attorney.
 He informed us that we would have to foot the entire bill to take this to court and could not be reimbursed for our expenses since nobody was physically injured.
 I am grateful my wife or some else on the road was not injured.
 I would not trade the welfare of others in order to force Discount tire to do the right thing and repair our Sorrento that their mistake and negligence damaged.

 Do not purchase tires from any of their stores.
 Clearly they are not just incompetent, they are sorry people of poor character with no morals and don't care who they hurt!

-Review about: Discount Tire Replacement.
+Product or Service Mentioned: Discount Tire Replacement.